 - Avoid touching the inside of the mask.

-- Adjust the elastic band around the ears until they are in a comfortable position.
+- Adjust the elastic band around your ears until you are in a comfortable position.

-- Adjust the outer face of the mask to the structure of the face until it is well unfolded and sealed.
+- Adjust the external face of the mask to the structure of the face until it is well deployed and sealed.

-- Adjust the nose clip with both hands until it is snug against the nose.
+- Adjust the nose clip with both hands until it fits firmly on your nose.

 - Change the mask if it is wet, damaged or if you have breathing difficulties.

-The effectiveness of protection will depend to a large extent on proper handling and use.
+The effectiveness of protection will depend largely on proper handling and use.

 It is recommended that adults supervise the placement, use and removal of the mask in children.

-To find out if a mask complies with European regulations in order to be considered effective and guarantee that it is adequate as a complement to the physical distancing and hygiene measures recommended for the prevention and control of infections recommended by the health authorities, some of its characteristics can be observed .
+To know if a mask complies with European regulations to be considered effective and guarantee that it is suitable as a complement to the physical distancing and hygiene measures recommended by health authorities for the prevention and control of infections, some of its characteristics can be observed. .

-Their labeling must include a reference to the UNE standard, which is the standard validated by the Spanish state health authorities to manufacture them:
+Their labeling must include a reference to the UNE standard, which is the regulation validated by the Spanish state health authorities to manufacture them:

-In addition, the purchased masks must also contain, on their labeling, instructions or elsewhere, the following information: the manufacturer of the product, the name of the masks, their size and measurements, whether they are reusable or not, the instructions for use, a list specifying the materials with which they are made and information on their maintenance, as well as the number and method of washing if reusable.
+In addition, purchased masks must also contain, on their labeling, instructions or elsewhere, the following information: the manufacturer of the product, the name of the masks, their size and measurements, whether it is reusable or not, instructions for use, a list specifying the materials with which they are made and information on their maintenance, as well as the number and washing method if it is reusable.

 Differences between Hygienic and Surgical Masks

-To know the differences between one and the other, you have to understand what each type of mask is for.
-Hygienic ones are a complement to the social distancing and hygiene measures recommended by the Spanish health authorities.
-They cover the openings in the face that can exhale particles, covering the mouth, nose and chin.
-Provided with rubber bands that surround the head or are attached to the ears and made up of one or several layers of textile material.
+To know the differences between them, you have to understand what each type of mask is for.
+The hygiene measures are a complement to the social distancing and hygiene measures recommended by the Spanish health authorities.
+They cover the orifices of the face that can exhale particles, covering the mouth, nose and chin.
+Provided with rubber bands that surround the head or are attached to the ears and composed of one or several layers of textile material.
 They can be reusable or single use.

-For their part, surgical masks are the ones we are used to seeing in healthcare and clinical environments, since their objective is to prevent healthcare personnel and patients who are infected with a contagious virus from transmitting particles that carry these infectious agents.
-These masks filter the exhaled air and protect those around them, preventing the spread of the virus when carrying out daily actions such as sneezing or coughing.
-Like the hygienic ones, they are fixed to the face and adjusted by rubber bands or other mechanisms.
+For their part, surgical masks are those that we are used to seeing in healthcare and clinical environments, given that their objective is to prevent healthcare personnel and patients who are infected with a contagious virus from transmitting particles that carry these infectious agents.
+These masks filter exhaled air and protect those around them, preventing viral dispersion when performing everyday actions such as sneezing or coughing.
+Like hygienic ones, they are fixed to the face and adjusted using rubber bands or other mechanisms.

-In addition, there are other types of masks, which are Individual Protection Equipment (PPE) , especially recommended for professionals who have to work in front of the public, since they create a barrier between the potential risk for the user.
-Thus, they filter the air both from the inside out and from the outside in, protecting those around us and oneself.
-Its purpose, in fact, is to filter the inhaled air, avoiding the entry of polluting particles into our body.
+In addition, there are other types of masks, which are Personal Protective Equipment (PPE) , recommended especially for professionals who have to work in front of the public, since they create a barrier between the potential risk for the user.
+Thus, they filter the air both from inside to outside, and from outside to inside, protecting those around us and ourselves.
+Its purpose, in fact, is to filter the inhaled air, preventing the entry of contaminating particles into our body.
 Depending on their effectiveness, they can be FFP1, FFP2 or FFP3.